AetherVoidDev/AetherXMB/README.md

 ### Introduction
-Welcome to AetherXMB, a fun project that a few AetherVoid Members have started.
-It's a PS3 XMB redesign with modern touches.
-Of course, there will be a lot of features that won't be included as this is all being written in HTML, CSS and JS.
+Welcome to AetherXMB.
+A modern game console XMB written in HTML, CSS & JS.
+It's a little project that a few AetherVoid Members started as a bit of fun.

 ---

 ### Contribution
-Want something to be added?
-Feel free to open an issue and let Us know!
-If You enjoy this project and its development and would like to help out, feel free to leave a star!
+Want to join in and add something?
+Or maybe You have some suggestions?
+Feel free to open an issue and tell Us!